mocks-server/website/website/versioned_docs/version-1.5.0/advanced-programmatic-usage.md

 		* `description`: `<String>` Used for giving help to the user in command line arguments, for example.
 		* `default`: `<Any>` Default value for the new option.
 		* `parse`: `<Function>` Custom parser for the option when it is defined using command line arguments.
-* `addRouter(path, expressRouter)` Adds a custom [express router](https://expressjs.com/es/guide/routing.html) to the mocks server.
+* `addRouter(path, expressRouter)` Adds a custom [express router](https://expressjs.com/es/guide/routing.html) to the mock server.
 Custom routers will be added just before the middleware that serves the fixtures, so if a custom router path matches with a fixture path, the first one will have priority.
     * `path`: `<String>` Api path for the custom router
     * `expressRouter`: `<Express Router>` Instance of an [express router](https://expressjs.com/es/guide/routing.html).
 * `removeRouter(path, expressRouter)` Removes a custom express router previously added with the `addRouter` method.